org-cloudbees-dragan/traditional-ha/README.md

 [haproxy.cfg](haproxy.cfg)

-This is the haproxy configuration used in the haproxy container to balance and forward the incoming traffic t the related cloudbees components
+This is the haproxy configuration used in the haproxy container to balance and forward the incoming traffic to the related cloudbees components
 It includes:

 * frontend and backend config